 Russia Urges Libya Leadership Role for UN-Defying Military Chief

+General Khalifa Haftar, center, commander of the armed forces loyal to the internationally recognised Libyan government, is greeted upon his arrival at Al-Kharouba airport south of the town of al-Marj on Dec.
+3, 2016.
 Russia threw its weight behind a powerful Libyan army commander, Khalifa Haftar, who's in conflict with the UN-backed government there, saying he must have a role in the leadership of the crisis-wracked state.
-Russian Deputy Foreign Minister Gennady Gatilov criticized the United Nations' envoy to Libya for favoring other political forces in the North African country.

 |Title